shreyamusini/power.outages-project/README.md

 ## BIVARIATE ANALYSIS
-For bivariate analysis we made a histogram looking at the distribution of cause catogory across each climate region and found that severe weather was the most likely cause affecting a power outage.
+For bivariate analysis, we made a histogram looking at the distribution of cause catogory across each climate region.
+The plot is found below.
+From this graph, it was found that severe weather was the most likely cause of a power outage.

 <iframe
   src="assets/fig1.html"